More deadly storms coming so prepare better, experts say

 This week’s storms — with more still heading east — fit a pattern of worsening extremes under climate change and demonstrate anew that local, state and federal officials have failed to do nearly enough to prepare for greater and more dangerous weather.

 At least two dozen people have died this week, including from fire or carbon monoxide poisoning while struggling to find warmth inside their homes.
-In Oklahoma City, an Arctic blast plunged temperatures in the state’s capital as low as 14 degrees below 0 (-25 Celsius).
+In Oklahoma City, an Arctic blast plunged temperatures in the state capital as low as 14 degrees below 0 (-25 Celsius).

 “This is a different kind of storm,” said Kendra Clements, one of several businesspeople in Oklahoma City who opened their buildings to shelter homeless people, some with frostbite, hypothermia and icicles in their hair.
 It was also a harbinger of what social service providers and governments say will be a surge of increased needs for society’s most vulnerable as climate and natural disasters worsen.